YuukanOO/uniformcss.com/get-started/fundamentals/naming-principles.md

 <div class="mb-10"></div>

-<h4><span class="w-6 h-6 mr-2 inline-flex align-items-center justify-content-center font-sm font-600 leading-none bg-blue-500 leading-1 text-white radius-round">4</span>Use single-letter keywords conservatively</h4>
+<h4><span class="w-6 h-6 mr-2 inline-flex align-items-center justify-content-center font-sm font-600 leading-0 bg-blue-500 leading-1 text-white radius-round">4</span>Use single-letter keywords conservatively</h4>

 Single-characters are only reserved for directions and the `width`, `height`, `margin`, and `padding` properties e.g. `w`, `h`, `m`, `p`.
 For single letter properties, don't separate direction using a delimiter.
 For example, use `mr` for margin right instead of `m-r`.